Getting Beyond Rejection

-Last week, I talked about letting go of your own stubbornness.
-This week, I’m talking about helping someone else let go of his/her stubbornness.
-Sometimes, people do not want to let go.
+Last week, I talked about letting go of our stubbornness.
+This week, I’m talking about helping someone else let go of his or her stubbornness.
+Sometimes, people don’t want to let go.
 You know the drill.
 You know how it feels to cling to something.
-It’s hard to say goodbye to a dearly loved object/habit/lifestyle because someone told you it was a good idea.
+It’s hard to say goodbye to a dearly loved object, habit, or lifestyle because someone told you it was a good idea.

-That’s something important to remember when you’re giving advice/instruction/direction—it’s always easier to give than to get.
+That’s something important to remember when you’re giving advice or direction: It’s always easier to give than to get.

 Sometimes, people just need a push in the right direction.
 When you see a friend who’s headed down the wrong path, it’s important to lead them back to the right path.